robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 NLP is broadly made of two parts [NLU + NLG](https://www.ibm.com/blogs/watson/2020/11/nlp-vs-nlu-vs-nlg-the-differences-between-three-natural-language-processing-concepts/).

 Natural Language Understanding [(NLU)](https://en.wikipedia.org/wiki/Natural-language_understanding): It is considerd an "Hard AI-problem".
 The goal is to resolve ambiguities, obtain context and understand the meaning of what's being said.
 In particular, it tackles the complexities of language beyond the basic sentence structure.
-NLU can also establish a relevant ontology: a data structure which specifies the relationships between words and phrases.
-While humans naturally do this in conversation, the combination of these analyses is required for a machine to understand the intended meaning of different texts.

-NLU is commonly used in [text mining] to understand consumer attitudes.
+NLU is commonly used in [text mining](https://en.wikipedia.org/wiki/Text_mining) to understand consumer attitudes.
 In particular, sentiment analysis enables brands to monitor their customer feedback more closely, allowing them to cluster positive and negative social media comments and track net promoter scores.
+NLU can also establish a relevant [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)): a data structure which specifies the relationships between words and phrases.
+While humans naturally do this in [conversation](https://en.wikipedia.org/wiki/Discourse_analysis), the combination of these analyses is required for a machine to understand the intended meaning of different texts.

 Natural Language Generation [(NLG)](https://en.wikipedia.org/wiki/Natural_language_generation): Given an internal representation, this involves selecting the right words, forming phrases and sentences.
 Sentences need to ordered so that information is conveyed correctly.